-|Test creation options and ease of use||5/10 Good visual editing options but only using Chrome plugin.
-Poor usability of A/B test creation process.||8/10 Great A/B test creation process, with easy to use visual and code editing options.||8/10 Very good editor for coding and CSS.
+||5/10 Good but only using Chrome plugin.
+Poor A/B test creation user experience.||8/10 Great A/B test creation process, with easy to use visual and code editing options.||8/10 Very good editor for coding and CSS.
 A/B test creation process is lacking though.|

-|Testing types available||7/10 A/B tests, MVT and redirect tests, but no multi-page tests.||6/10 A/B tests and redirect tests included in all plans, but MVT not in basic plan.||9/10 A/B tests, MVT, redirect, multi-page included in all plans.|
+||7/10 A/B tests, MVT and redirect tests, but no multi-page tests.||6/10 A/B tests and redirect tests included in all plans, but MVT not in basic plan.||9/10 A/B tests, MVT, redirect, multi-page included in all plans.|

-|Test targeting options||8/10 Google Analytics segments used for targeting, and very simple to use.||8/10 Good targeting behavioral options for all levels, with basic ability to build custom target segments.||9/10 The most advanced targeting options included even in lowest level plan.|
+||6/10 Basic targeting.
+No ability to use Google Analytics segments (only in premium 360 version).||8/10 Good targeting behavioural options for all levels, with basic ability to build custom target segments.||9/10 The most advanced targeting options included even in lowest level plan.|

-|Conversion goals & success metrics||7/10 Google Analytics goals are used only, no customized goals.||9/10 Great – good selection of goals and metrics, including revenue.||9/10 Great – good selection of goals and metrics, including revenue.|
+|Success metrics||7/10 Only 3 objectives can be used per test, with limited ways to customize them.||9/10 Great – good selection of goals and metrics, including revenue.||9/10 Great – good selection of goals and metrics, including revenue.|

-|A/B test reporting||6/10 Standard reporting but indepth analysis can be done in Google Analytics.||9/10 Great reporting, and now includes an A/B testing repository for managing and recording insights.||8/10 Good results reporting and dashboard overview.
+||6/10 Standard reporting, but in-depth analysis can be done in Google Analytics.||9/10 Great reporting, and includes an A/B testing repository for managing insights.||8/10 Good results reporting and dashboard overview.
 Being updated soon.|

-|Customer service||1/10 No support offered.
+||1/10 No support offered.
 Only included in premium version.||8/10 Email support included in basic plan, 24/7 phone support in enterprise plan.||9/10 Support available by web chat in addition to phone and email.|

-|Overall rating||7/10 Good for beginners but lacks advanced features and support options.||9/10 Highly recommended for all types of users, with reasonable costs.||9/10 Better features for A/B testing pros – although more expensive initial cost.|
+|Overall rating||7/10 Good for beginners, but lacks advanced features and support options.||9/10 Highly recommended for all types of users, with reasonable costs.||9/10 Better features for A/B testing pros – although more expensive initial cost.|